HBall88/SoftUni-Python/README.md

 # SoftUni
-A repo with all my problem solutions from SoftUni Fundamentals
+A repo with all my problem solutions from the SoftUni courses